-Verbena.
-This herbal infusion has strengthening properties, helps to reduce a temperature, heals wounds and helps the liver self-purify.
+- Verbena: This herbal infusion has strengthening properties, helps to reduce temperature, heals wounds and helps the liver self-purify

-Camomile.
-A classic tisane herb with antibacterial, calming, antispasmodic, anti-inflammatory properties and an analgesic effect.
+- Chamomile: A classic tisane herb with antibacterial, calming, antispasmodic, anti-inflammatory properties and an analgesic effect

-Yarrow.
-Anti-inflammatory, remedy for gynaecological disorders, antispasmodic, diuretic, detoxifies the system and promotes healthy digestion.
+- Yarrow: Anti-inflammatory, a remedy for gynaecological disorders, antispasmodic, diuretic, detoxifies the system and promotes healthy digestion.

 Tea tips: Worth knowing

-• Allergy sufferers should avoid camomile and calendula, as they may trigger allergies.
+- Allergy sufferers should avoid chamomile and calendula, as they may trigger allergies.

 If you would like to find out more about Park Igls call our wellness advisors at 02078433597 or enquire here to arrange your stay.